 Amphibious landing craft

 The Zubr (Bison) Air Cushion Landing Craft, known by the NATO codename Pomornik [Skua], came into service in 1986.
 At that time it was the world's largest air-cushion vehicle [a title later claimed by the Project 1239 Sivuch/Bora class Guided Missile Corvette].
 The mission of the ships is to carry out rapid sea-lift and beach landing of assault troops and combat material on territory held by hostile forces.
 The ships also provides fire support for the troop operations on shore.
+The ship is designed for reception to prepared or unprepared shore of military equipment and personnel of the advanced detachments of amphibious assault, transport them by sea, landing on unequipped coast and fire support.
 The ships are capable of laying active minefields.